 a.)
 Make a class based analysis of gender as a structurally induced social-construction, manifesting itself as the organized control and restriction of men and women to sets of actions to empower one sex over the other, and subjugate the other sex to the dominant sex’s control

-In this post, we’ll be exploring both the “abolitionist” approach to gender taken on by Deep Green Resistance, and the distinction made between women and trans-women by Deep Green Resistance.
+In this post, we’ll be exploring both the “abolitionist” approach to gender taken on by Deep Green Resistance, and the distinction made between women and transgender-identified individuals by Deep Green Resistance.

 Gender, Sex, Class & Restriction

 Lets take a look at what Deep Green Resistance actually said about gender and transgender people.
 First, lets take a look at their political summary of gender, and gender abolitionism:

 Firstly, they make the comparison of gender to race – or rather, the set of actions that are associated with specific races:

 “The point is that race is not biologically real.
 Politically, socially, economically, race is, of course, a brutal reality around the globe.
 But the concept of race is a creation of the powerful.
 If we want a just world, the material institutions that keep people of color subordinate need to be dismantled.
 And the concepts of “whiteness” and “blackness” themselves will ultimately be abandoned as they make no sense outside of the realities of white supremacy.”
 (1)

 Basically, They’re arguing that race seeks to tie whole groupings of human beings into collective, unabridged classes that manifest themselves as power-relations between one another.
 This can be biologically confirmed.
 It’s reported, for example, that: